Mac Sequoia setup

 Yet another installation of my personal notes for setting up a new (or cleanly installed) MacOS computer.
-Not too many changes since Ventura.
 I will try really hard to reproduce the steps in an order that make then easiest to execute.

 Note that none of the steps below require an Apple ID, but I did sign in from the start to make it easier to transfer links etc from a laptop during setup.